 When management succeeds

 Years later, working with another state agency on a major Process Advantage® effort, we saw the effects of this first hand.
-We had employed all the principles we have discussed in the thirteen previous newsletters in this series and were poised for launch, when suddenly the highly motivated implementation team caught itself.
+We had employed all the principles we have discussed in the thirteen previous posts in this series and were poised for launch, when suddenly the highly motivated implementation team caught itself.
 The solution they had designed required a major IT effort to build and implement a workflow management system that would reside on the Web and enable easy customer access but also management of projects by any of the offices around the state.
 The group exclaimed, “this will never happen, our IT group can’t get our PC’s working properly and surely can’t execute this.”

 Management responded with finding what ultimately amounted to $750k to fund software development and implementation by an IT consulting group.
 That demonstration of real support for the project turned the tide, and the implementation rode that wave of optimism to a solution that saved the state millions per year.